 We use almost all of these techniques in our own marketing, and they explain a big part of our success so far.

 Take the case of authority.
-The fact that we partner with top experts—think of Gretta Van Riel, who has built five multimillion-dollar ecommerce stores, or Sabri Suby, who built Australia’s top digital marketing agency in a few short years—help us position our courses as truly authoritative.
+The fact that we partner with top experts—think of Gretta Van Riel, who has built four multimillion-dollar ecommerce stores—helps us position our courses as truly authoritative.

 Showing how our courses have helped our students start their businesses—social proof, that is—has also played a big part in our success.